-Amberley G. Hammer is the founder of Hammer Law, PC.
+Amberley G. Hammer is the founder of Amberley Hammer Law P.C.
 Mrs. Hammer is a trial attorney committed to helping the injured.
 She focuses her practice on medical negligence, birth injury and personal injury.
 She was recognized by the National Trial Lawyers Association as a Top 40 lawyer under 40.
 She is currently recognized by the National Trial Lawyers as one of Virginia’s Top 100 Trial Lawyers.
 She is listed by Best Lawyers in America in the fields of Personal Injury and Medical Malpractice.
 In addition, Super Lawyers Magazine has listed her as a Top Virginia Lawyer in the field of Medical Malpractice.
 Mrs. Hammer has obtained successful verdicts and confidential settlements for infants, children and adults who have been injured by medical negligence, defective products and automobile accidents.
 Her success has earned her a membership in the Million Dollar Advocates Forum, a forum for trial lawyers who have earned verdicts in excess of one million dollars.

 Mrs. Hammer has a passion for representing babies and children.
 She has a special interest in representing babies who have suffered a brain injury during or after birth.
 She is one of the few lawyers in Virginia committed to helping the families of infants born with neurological injuries or cerebral palsy seek assistance from the Virginia Birth Injury Program for financial support, which provides nursing, medical and rehabilitative care as well as assistance with day-to-day necessities.
 In addition, Mrs. Hammer seeks justice for parents who have experienced the death of a child in utero, during birth or after birth.
 Mrs. Hammer believes no injury should go unrecognized that is the result of negligence.
 Children are precious and vulnerable – they must be given a voice.